mareframe/vat/README.md

 3. `vadt()`.
 This is the function that launches the actual Shiny application.

 Please see each functions respective manpage for details on its usage.
+For example, `?create_vadt` and `?vadt` in `R`.

 At present `vat` is a moving target.
 We welcome all feedback on it's UI as well as any additional features, you would like to see added.
 Please report issues and feature requests.
 Once the `vadt` UI is frozen and when work in the Icelandic Atlantis model moves onto data presentation for stakeholders, then a new function(s) will be added to this package for data presentation.